 Tier I resource for teaching about what happens at plate boundaries.

 Given descriptions, diagrams, scenarios, or chemical symbols, students will model covalent bonds using electron dot formula (Lewis structures).

 Given diagrams, descriptions or illustrations, students will determine the properties of wave motion and wave propagation as they pass through different media.

-This resource provides flexible alternative or additional learning opportunities for students to differentiate between elements and compounds on the most basic level, Science TEKS (6)(5)(C).
+This resource provides flexible alternate or additional learning opportunities for students to recognize the development and components of the cell theory, TEKS (7)(12)(F).